 This would involve an approximately 800-mile mostly buried pipeline from the Prudhoe Bay field on Alaska's North Slope to Southcentral Alaska — the lead site is Nikiski, 60 air miles southwest of Anchorage along Cook Inlet.
 At the port, a plant would chill the gas to minus 260 degrees to create liquefied natural gas, or LNG, a compressed form of the gas that can be shipped on insulated tankers to markets worldwide.

 The 42-inch-diameter pipeline under consideration by the major North Slope producers would carry 3 billion to 3.5 billion cubic feet of natural gas per day.
 Alaskans would use some of this gas, and running the pipeline and LNG plant would consume some.
 The plant would make up to 20 million metric tons a year of LNG, the equivalent of 2.5 billion cubic feet a day of gas.
 That would place it among the world's largest LNG plants.

-- ExxonMobil, ConocoPhillips and BP, the main North Slope producers, plus pipeline company TransCanada, in March 2012 said they are to export LNG to Asia, where the gas currently can fetch a much higher price than in North America.
+ExxonMobil, ConocoPhillips and BP, the main North Slope producers, plus pipeline company TransCanada, in March 2012 said they are planning a project to export LNG to Asia, where the gas currently can fetch a much higher price than in North America.
 The state of Alaska joined the effort in January 2014.

 Two of the sponsors — ExxonMobil and TransCanada — in 2010 proposed to build a pipeline to Valdez, with someone else constructing and operating an LNG plant there.
 They found insufficient customer interest at that time to pursue the project.
 But the global LNG market has changed since then, and they have taken up the new LNG effort with ConocoPhillips, BP and the state.
-The project team has selected Nikiski as site of its liquefaction plant and export terminal and is planning environmental field work and engineering in 2014.
+The project team has selected Nikiski as site of its liquefaction plant and export terminal and has been doing environmental field work and engineering.